caewok/fvtt-lib-ruler/docs/RULERSEGMENT-CLASS.md

 Called from [`RulerSegment.prototype.measureDistance`](#rulersegmentprototypemeasuredistance) .
 Default parameters are the returned object from `RulerSegment.constructPhysicalPath`.

 Conceptually, `measurePhysicalPath` does just that: it determines the distance of the physical path passed to it.
-The default version just measures from origin to destination using `RulerSegment.prototype.distanceFunction`.
+The default version just measures from origin to destination using [`RulerSegment.distanceFunction`](#rulersegmentdistancefunction-static-method).

 ### Recommended Use Case
 Modules defining alternative physical paths will probably need to wrap this to deal with their unique physical path definitions.
 Where possible, shrinking back to a 2-D origin/destination line is recommended for compatibility with other modules.